 Trello for Home Management

-While I haven’t included home management, chores, etc. on my Trello board yet, Trello can be the perfect place for this.
+While I haven’t included home management, household chores, etc. on my Trello board yet, Trello can be the perfect place for this.

 If you have multiple projects or types of tasks, Trello makes it easy to assign categories to each card by labeling them with a certain color.
 On your monthly schedule, you could mark all of your home management cards a certain color, business cards another… you get the picture.